Skip to main content

 PERA CET 2026 Recruiter & Placement Reality — By Hub

 One of the content gaps in older PERA CET guides is the lack of clarity on actual 2026 placement outcomes at member universities.
-Below is the verified hub-by-hub recruiter and median-package profile that should drive your university selection.
+Below is an indicative, hub-by-hub recruiter and median-package profile (reported/commonly-cited figures — confirm each college's official placement report) to help guide your university selection.

 Pune Hub Placement Profile (MIT-WPU / DYPIU / Vishwakarma / Symbiosis SIT)